johnbillion/fair-tools/README.md

-  did create                   Create a new FAIR DID did service add              Add a service URL to a DID did service replace          Replace a service URL in a DID did verification-key add     Add a verification key did verification-key revoke  Revoke a verification key did rotation-key add         Add a rotation key did rotation-key revoke      Revoke a rotation key did aka add                  Add a URL to the alsoKnownAs field did aka replace              Replace a URL in the alsoKnownAs field metadata build               Build a FAIR metadata document
+  did create                   Create a new FAIR DID did service add              Add a service URL to a DID did service replace          Replace a service URL in a DID did service remove           Remove a service URL from a DID did verification-key add     Add a verification key did verification-key revoke  Revoke a verification key did rotation-key add         Add a rotation key did rotation-key revoke      Revoke a rotation key did aka add                  Add a URL to the alsoKnownAs field did aka replace              Replace a URL in the alsoKnownAs field did aka remove               Remove a URL from the alsoKnownAs field metadata build               Build a FAIR metadata document

 Run 'fair-tools <command> --help' for more information on a command.